 Vehicle-to-grid, as well as other smart energy management features like Dynamic Load Management (DLM), help enable EVs to charge anywhere, regardless of the surroundings, location, or premise.

 The benefits of V2G for buildings are visible when the electricity from car batteries is used where it is needed the most (as described in the previous chapter).
-Vehicle-to-grid helps balance out electricity demand and avoid any unnecessary costs for building an electricity system.
+Vehicle-to-grid helps balance out electricity demand and avoid any unnecessary costs for expanding the electricity system.

-With V2G, the momentary electricity consumption spikes in the building can be balanced with the help of electric cars and no extra energy needs to be consumed from the grid.
+With V2G, the momentary electricity consumption spikes in the building can be balanced with the help of EVs and no extra energy needs to be consumed from the grid.

 For the power grid

-Without control, you need to accept this given price but with V2G you are master to optimize your costs and profits.
+Without control, you need to accept this given price but with V2G you can optimise your costs and profits.
 In other words, V2G enables energy companies to play ping pong with electricity in the grid.

-Why would consumers take part in vehicle-to-grid as a demand response then?
+Why would individual EV drivers take part in vehicle-to-grid as a demand response then?
 As we explained earlier, it does no harm to them, but does it any good either?

 Since vehicle-to-grid solutions are expected to become a financially beneficial feature for energy companies, they have a clear incentive to encourage consumers to take part.